wp-plugins/photo-gallery/readme.txt

 Enable pagination.
 Choose whether to have pagination for the view or not.
 Image thumbnail width.
 Provide the thumbnail width for the images.
 8.1.3 Slideshow
 Theme.
-Select the theme to be applied to the view.
+Select the theme to be applied to this Photo Gallery view.
 Gallery.
 Select the gallery.
 Sort by.
 Choose the option to use for image sequence.
 Slideshow Effect.
 Select the effect to be applied to the slideshow.